 Diamond Jubilee Tea Salon at Fortnum & Mason

 The essence of stylish, refined Britishness, Fortnum & Mason’s Diamond Jubilee Tea Salon was opened by none other than the Queen herself.
 This tea room is a perfect spot for a civilised break, away from the hustle and bustle of Piccadilly.
 Make sure to enjoy a tea tasting offered by Fortnum’s expert "Tearistas" before you savour a full afternoon tea.
-Book a table at Fortnum & Mason's Diamond Jubilee Tea Salon now.
+Book afternoon tea at Fortnum & Mason's Diamond Jubilee Tea Salon.

 Scoff & Banter Tea Rooms

 Try high tea at the elegant Scoff & Banter Tea Rooms, where they serve unusual brews such as Rooibos Tiramisu and Lavender Dream supplied by tea specialist Newby Teas.
 Located in Oxford Street, the team invites you to match your tea with scones or a full afternoon tea, which you can compose yourself from numerous sweet and savoury options.
-Book a table at Scoff & Banter Tea Rooms now.
+Book afternoon tea at Scoff & Banter Tea Rooms.

 Located a stone's throw from Buckingham Palace, the opulent Edwardian The Goring hotel will not disappoint those in search of a special high tea or afternoon tea London experience.
 You can enjoy your time underneath Swarovski crystal chandeliers, or al fresco beneath the open skies on the garden bar and terrace.
-Book a table at The Goring now.
+Book afternoon tea at The Goring.

 Mint Gun Club